deyemiobaa/medibook-ui/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

 # Book an appointment Front-end

-Our project for the final capstone project is based on an app for scheduling doctor appointments.
-We should follow the given design of the website, but we personalized the content.

-Additional description about the project and its features.
+The Project we are going to build is for Final Capstone Project.
+Doctor Appointment frontend is react frontend application for scheduling doctor appointments.Users need to sign up or sign in to access application.

 The credits of the website design goes to [Behance](https://www.behance.net/gallery/26425031/Vespa-Responsive-Redesign).

 ## Live